elciguapuuu/camping-frontend/README.md

 This is the frontend for Seeker, a camping spot rental platform.
 It is built with Vue.js.

 ## Installation
-To get a local copy up and running, follow these simple steps.
+To get a local copy up and running, follow these simple steps:

 1. **Install Vue CLI (if you haven't already)**:
    This project uses Vue CLI.
 If you don't have it installed, or want a specific version (e.g., 5.0.8), you can install or update it globally: